skar005/oci-infrastructure-terraform/README.md

 - A security list allowing inbound SSH (22), HTTP (80), and the app's port (8080)
 - A compute instance (Ampere ARM, Always Free eligible) running Ubuntu 24.04, with a public IP and SSH access configured via a provided public key

-## Why I built it
+## Purpose

 I originally set this up manually through Oracle's web console, which was slow and prone to errors.
-Rewriting it as Terraform meant the entire environment could be created, verified, and destroyed with a single command.
+Rewriting it as Terraform allows the environment to be created, verified, and destroyed with simple commands.

 ## Usage